ocornejo/fieldmonitoringfeasibility/README.md

 We provide the time samples collected for the four applications of our experiment (e.g., Adobe Reader DC, Notepad++, Paint.NET and VLC Media Player).
 All the time samples are measured in seconds.

-Each sample file contained in this repository have 7 columns:
+Each sample file have 7 columns:

 * the column *action* indicates the type of action being executed in the test
-* the column *base_time* indicates the *mean* measured time for the application without any monitoring nor resource saturation.
+* the column *base_time* indicates the **mean** measured time for the application without any monitoring nor resource saturation.
 * the columns from *exec_time_iteration_1* to *exec_time_iteration_5* indicate the execution time of the action during the 5 replications of the test case for the particular treatment.

 Note that each file corresponds to a certain treatment (e.g., monitoring or resource saturation).